JayMarzan36/CLInTool/README.md

 If none of the arguments are given the additional arguments, the user will be prompted for them instead.

 ### mp
-mp or project generation, is the keyword for generating projects using user defined templates
+mp or make project, is the keyword for generating projects using user defined templates

 #### mp additional args
 *  -n, name